KosmasDev/dbt-task-jaffle-shop/README.md

     - The SQL contains the logic
     - The YAML contains the metadata and validations

 Below you can find the content of the `stg_orders.yml`.
+The quality tests are one of the most important parts of the file as we have defined that:
+    - `order_id` must be not null and unique
+    - `customer_id`, `location_id`, and `order_date` must all be not null
+    - The following row-level expression must hold TRUE: `total_price - tax = pretax_price`

 You can find all the staging .yml files [here ](https://github.com/KosmasDev/dbt-task-jaffle-shop/tree/dev/models/staging).

 ```bash
 models: